Diaper Sizes Explained: When to Size Up & How to Get the Right Fit

 choose pampers by weight

-Choosing the right Pampers size starts with your baby’s weight, since Pampers sizes are designed to fit specific ranges, such as Size 1 for 8 to 14 pounds and Size 2 for 10 to 22 pounds.
+Choosing the right Pampers size starts with your baby’s weight.
+Pampers sizes fit specific ranges, such as Size 1 for 8 to 14 pounds and Size 2 for 10 to 22 pounds.

-Use Pampers diaper sizes as a guide, then check tabs for a snug, secure closure that doesn’t pinch.
-To find the right fit, watch for signs of discomfort, including red marks or leaks, and size up when they appear.
+Use Pampers diaper sizes as a guide, then check the tabs for a snug, secure closure that does not pinch.
+Watch for signs of discomfort, including red marks, leaks, or pulling.

 • Use the two-finger test at the waistband.

-You’re not locked into one size; you can adjust quickly as needs change.
+You’re not locked into one size.
+You can adjust quickly as your baby’s needs change.

 When you choose well, you support healthy skin, reduce leaks, and give your baby freedom to move comfortably.